 If you have a property in Enfield’s proposed historic district, please contact EEDRC by emailing the organization at EEDRCpromise@gmail.com.

 Our Sunflower initiative turned into a pilot program this year because of the Coronavirus, but we were able to provide several farmers with thousands of Sunflower seeds.
 This year we are focusing on our partnership with NC Wildlife.
 We are doing a Trash 4 Trees program and we joined Captain Hasty on April 17 to pick up trash along Route 301 (55 bags).
-We plan to join Captain Hasty again for another trash pick-up this summer.
+Robin Sellers and Troy Fulkerson actually created a business from a sunflower field this summer out at Scotfield Country Club.
+Way to go!

 To honor first responders and families who lost loved ones during the pandemic, EEDRC sponsored an Enfield Candles at Twilight Christmas Tour on December 19, 2021.
 It was a huge success and after a dreary pandemic year, it lifted everyone's spirits.
 If you would like to participate next December, contact Gerry Middleton to order luminaries.
 Or you can email EEDRCpromise@gmail.com for additional information.